 Fake it (if you have to) until you become it!
 Your thoughts can create stress in your body, they sap energy, put you in a bad mood and keep you on this hamster wheel of stress and anxiety.

-You need to get off the wheel and to do that you need to cut yourself off from negative thinking!
+Get off the wheel and to do that you need to cut yourself off from negative thinking.